 “Do you think Herny would look more like a doctor if he grew a beard?”

 Now, this is better.
 We have an image of a beardless man and the detail of him being a doctor has been shown to us rather than just told.

-Another thing to try and include when showing is characterisation.
+Another thing to try so as to avoid telling in your writing is to look to include characterization.
 The best writers reveal what their characters are about without actually telling you anything about them.
 Let’s look at one of Stein’s examples of a woman who loves her children dearly:

 “Helen was a wonderful woman, always concerned about her children.”

 Very ‘tell-y’.
 It’s a bland description, devoid of imagery.
 See what you think of this version:

 “When Helen drove her children to school she insisted on parking up and with one in each hand, accompanied them to the door.”